 Prior to 2003, the gray wolf was classified by Wyoming Statute (W.S.)
 23-1-101(a)(viii) as a predatory animal.
 This classification was changed in the 2003 legislative session to a dual status, following delisting by the USFWS, of "trophy game animal" or "predatory animal" depending on the area they occupy.
-The State of Wyoming will commit to maintaining 15 packs of wolves in the State including the National Parks and Parkway with 7 of these packs occupying areas outside the National Parks and Parkway.
-From the date gray wolves are delisted, they will be classified as trophy game animals in those tracts of land within the boundaries of Wyoming designated as YNP, GTNP, the Parkway, and contiguous wilderness areas (Absaroka-Beartooth, North Absaroka, Washakie, Teton, Jedediah Smith, Winegar Hole, and Gros Ventre) in accordance with W.S.
-23-1-101(a)(xii)(B)(I) (Figure 1).
+In early 2004 the Service determined that Wyoming's regulatory framework was not adequate to propose delisting.
+In 2007 the Wyoming developed new legislation and this updated Wyoming wolf management plans describes its implementation.
+The State of Wyoming will commit to maintaining 15 breeding pairs and 100 wolves in the northwestern portion of the State including the National Parks and Parkway with 7 of these breeding pairs occupying areas outside the National Parks and Parkway.
+From the date gray wolves are delisted, they will be classified as trophy game animals in the area of northwest Wyoming beginning at the junction of Highway 120 and the Wyoming-Montana state line; southerly along Wyoming Highway 120 to the Greybull River; southwesterly up said river to the Wood River; southwesterly up said river to the Shoshone National Forest Boundary; southerly along said boundary to the Wind River Indian Reservation boundary; westerly, then southerly along said boundary to the Continental Divide; southeasterly along said divide to the Middle Fork of Boulder Creek; westerly down said said creek to Boulder Creek; westerly down said creek to the Bridger-Teton National Forest boundary; northwesterly along said boundary to its intersection with U.S. Highway 189-191; northwesterly along said highway to the intersection with U.S. Highway 26-189-191; northerly along said highway to Wyoming Highway 22 in the town of Jackson; westerly along said highway to the Wyoming-Idaho state line; north along said state line to the Wyoming-Montana state line; north, then east along said state line to Wyoming Highway 120.
+(Figure 1).
 Outside of the abovementioned area, wolves will be classified as predatory animals.
 The Department will collect certain management data in this area but will not manage nuisance conflicts.
 Predatory animals are regulated under Title 11, Chapter 6 of the Wyoming Statutes, by the Department of Agriculture.
-Additionally, under W.S.
-23-1-304(b)(i), and interpretation of said statute by Wyoming's Attorney Generals Office, if it is determined by the Department that the number of packs is 7 or below in that portion of Wyoming outside of YNP, GTNP, and the Parkway, the Wyoming Game and Fish Commission (Commission) shall adopt rules and regulations to classify the gray wolf as a trophy game animal within that area of the state the Commission determines necessary to reasonably ensure 7 packs of gray wolves are located in this State primarily outside YNP, GTNP, and the Parkway.
-Under W.S.
-23-1-101(a), the Commission has the ability to establish regulations pertaining to wolf management in areas where wolves are classified as trophy game animals.
 By providing the Commission authority to promulgate regulations to limit take of wolves within the described trophy game areas, Wyoming will satisfy the adequate regulatory mechanisms requirement necessary for delisting.